udo-munk/z80pack/doc/README-pico.txt

 sufficient GND.
 Also please note the two blocking capacitors, these are to keep radio emissions low.

+picoboard4:
+I removed the monochrome LED and instead added a breakout board with a WS2811 RGB LED.
+With this we can show stati of the machine by using different colors, show access to the disk drives, or blink it from the emulated CPU's.
+These RGB LED's need 5V power, which is available at pin 40 comming from the USB connection.
+The data in pin is connected to GPIO 14 and the 3.3V logic level from the GPIO is fine to program the LED, a logic level shifter is not needed.

 How to build the application for this board is explained in picosim/README.